tytydraco/yessleep/out/I_received_an_invite_to_a_reunion_for_a_kids_TV_show_I_dont_remember_being_part_of.md

 He told the victims to choose forgiveness over anger, to remember the *good* times with our loved ones, instead of dwelling on their deaths.

 Yet I had found myself standing in my neighbour’s yard, a carving knife in my hand.

 Eli and Emily had been taken away for tests, but in my dazed, muddled mind, I could still see my mother’s face being used as a mask.

 Part of me wanted to hurt them, like they had hurt me.

 They took away my parents and laughed in my face.

-I wanted to scoop their fucking eyes out.l
+I wanted to scoop their fucking eyes out.

 The stars in their eyes were the mark of the devil, according to townspeople.

-But I just saw TV static, like the kids’ eyes were still broadcasting what they had seen.
+But I just saw TV static, like the kids’ eyes were still broadcasting what they saw.

 In the time it took for me to heal from my parents death, I finished my sophomore year of high school and moved in with my aunt.
 The kids affected were brought back into town, declared *fixed*.

 That was until the next day, when a three year old hacked her own mother’s eyes out.

 Then a seven year old pushed her father down the stairs and cut off his legs to stick to her stuffed teddy bear.

 The town was in denial that our children's minds had been altered forever and there was no saving them.